-The format of the file should be a row and column format similar to the format of a spreadsheet in Excel or similar programs.
+To create a project in Gavagai Explorer, you will be prompted to upload a file in XLSX or CSV format.
+The format of your file should be a row and column format similar to the format of a spreadsheet in Excel or similar programs.

 The first row of the file should be a header row.
 The header row should contain meaningful names of the columns since you will need to reference the columns from inside Explorer.